-It is no secret that children love to play and get messy!
-But why would any sane parent, guardian, or educator want to bring a mess into their home?
-Well, children play in all sorts of ways to develop fine motor skills, gross motor skills, and social skills.
-There are activities you can do at home or school to aid children in developing these skills–one of them is encouraging sensory play.
+It is no secret that children love to play and get messy, but why would any parent, guardian, or educator want to bring a mess into their home?
+Children play in all sorts of ways to develop fine motor skills, gross motor skills, and social skills.
+There are activities you can do at home or school to aid children in developing these skills—one of them is encouraging sensory play.

-There are tons of other ways to make kinetic sand than what's shown here–so feel free to try out other methods if you want!Continue to 2 of 9 below.
+There are tons of other ways to make kinetic sand than what's shown here—so feel free to try out other methods if you want.

-To get started, read through all of the instructions for this project.
-Then gather the following materials to make the sand:
+To get started read through all of the instructions for this project.
+Then gather the correct materials to make the sand.

 - Mixing bowl